Skip to main content

 Radio Controlled Switches

 The radio controlled switch (RCS) is an essential part of the load management program.
 Whenever there is a risk of reaching a new peak, the RCS attached to the applicable appliances are activated, temporarily interrupting electricity.
-Since the water in the electric water heater stays warm for several hours without power, most member-owners will never notice the temporary shutdown.
+Since the water in the electric water heater stays warm for several hours without power, most members will never notice the temporary shutdown.
 Home heating systems qualifying for load management have a back-up system to continue providing heat for the home.
 On the air conditioning units, it simply cycles the compressor of your cooling unit for brief periods of time, approximately 15 minutes in most cases.
 This does not control your thermostat or harm your cooling system.
 Cool air continues to circulate through your home.
 There is a $3/month discount applied to your bill for having a RCS installed.

 RCS Lights